Psychopharmacology: Cannabis and the cannabinoids

 Cannabis consumption produces a dose-dependent state of intoxication in humans.
 There is commonly increased blood flow to the skin, which leads to an increased heart rate and sensations of warmth or flushing.
 It also frequently induces increased hunger.
 Iversen (2000) categorized the subjective and behavioral effects often associated with cannabis into three stages.
 The first is the "buzz", a brief period of initial responding where the main effects are lightheadedness or slight dizziness, in addition to possible tingling sensations in the extremities or other parts of the body.
 The "high" is characterized by feelings of euphoria and exhilaration characterized by mild psychedelia as well as a sense of disinhibition.
 If the individual has taken a sufficiently large dose of cannabis, the level of intoxication progresses to the stage of being "stoned", and the user may feel calm, relaxed, and possibly in a dreamlike state.
 Sensory reactions may include the feeling of floating, enhanced visual and auditory perception, visual illusions, or the perception of the slowing of time passage, which are somewhat psychedelic in nature.

 There exist two primary CNS cannabinoid receptors, on which marijuana and the cannabinoids act.
-Both the CB1 receptor and CB2 receptor are found in the brain.
+Both the CB1 and CB2 receptor are found in the brain.
 The CB2 receptor is also found in the immune system.
 CB1 is expressed at high densities in the basal ganglia, cerebellum, hippocampus, and cerebral cortex.
 Receptor activation can inhibit cAMP formation, inhibit voltage-sensitive calcium ion channels, and activate potassium ion channels.
 Many CB1 receptors are located on axon terminals, where they act to inhibit the release of various neurotransmitters.
 In combination, these chemical actions work to alter various functions of the central nervous system, including the motor system, memory, and various cognitive processes.

 Opioids

 The opioid category of drugs – including drugs such as heroin, morphine, and oxycodone – belong to the class of narcotic analgesics, which reduce pain without producing unconsciousness but do produce a sense of relaxation and sleep, and at high doses may result in coma and death.
 The ability of opioids (both endogenous and exogenous) to relieve pain depends on a complex set of neuronal pathways at the spinal cord level, as well as various locations above the spinal cord.
 Small endorphin neurons in the spinal cord act on receptors to decrease the conduction of pain signals from the spinal cord to higher brain centers.
 Descending neurons originating in the periaqueductal gray give rise to two pathways that further block pain signals in the spinal cord.
 The pathways begin in the locus coeruleus (noradrenaline) and the nucleus of raphe (serotonin).
 Similar to other abused substances, opioid drugs increase dopamine release in the nucleus accumbens.
-Opioids are more likely to produce physical dependence than any other class of psychoactive drugs, and can lead to painful withdrawal symptoms if discontinued abruptly after regular use.
+Opioids are more likely to produce physical dependence worse than that of other classes of psychoactive drugs, and can lead to painful withdrawal symptoms if discontinued abruptly after regular use.